-- 5.15.1 We will provide a developmentally appropriate PSHE syllabus which develops pupils' understanding of acceptable behaviour and keeping themselves safe.
-See PSHE policy and curriculum map for further detail. - 5.15.2 Have systems in place for any pupil to raise concerns with staff, knowing they will be listened to, believed and valued. - 5.15.3 Deliver targeted work on assertiveness and keeping safe to those pupils identified as being at risk. - 5.15.4 Where the school are advised that a pupil may present a risk to other children, due to a factor outside of school, such as having spent time in custody, or experienced abuse themselves, a Safeguarding Risk Reduction Plan will be completed to ensure that all children at school can be safeguarded.
+- 5.15.2 Have systems in place for any pupil to raise concerns with staff, knowing they will be listened to, believed and valued. - 5.15.3 Deliver targeted work on assertiveness and keeping safe to those pupils identified as being at risk. - 5.15.4 Where the school are advised that a pupil may present a risk to other children, due to a factor outside of school, such as having spent time in custody, or experienced abuse themselves, a Safeguarding Risk Reduction Plan will be completed to ensure that all children at school can be safeguarded.